verilator/verilator/docs/guide/warnings.rst

    Error at simulation runtime when model did not properly settle.

-   Verilator sometimes has to evaluate combinatorial logic multiple times, usually around code where a UNOPTFLAT warning was issued, but disabled.
+   Verilator sometimes has to evaluate combinatorial logic multiple times, usually around code where an UNOPTFLAT warning was issued, but disabled.

    Faulty example: